 Skip to main content

-Cystic fibrosis is a disease of the mucus and sweat glands, mainly affecting the function of the lungs, pancreas, liver, intestines, sinuses and sexual organs.
-It is a hereditary disease caused by a mutation in the protein known as CF transmembrane conductance regulator (CFTR).
+Cystic fibrosis is a disease of the mucus and sweat glands, mainly affecting lung, pancreas, liver, intestine, sinus, and reproductive organ function.
+It is a hereditary disease caused by a mutation in a protein known as CF transmembrane conductance regulator (CFTR).
 CFTR is a chloride ion channel; when produced by the cell, it is inserted into its membrane, allowing the influx of chloride ions, which ensures essential cellular functions.
-Around 2,000 mutations in the CFTR protein have already been identified, resulting in a defective or non-functional protein.
-Although the CFTR protein with the most frequent mutation (present in more than 80% of patients) still retains some function, the cells recognize it as defective and degrade it before it is inserted into the membrane.
+Approximately 2,000 mutations in the CFTR protein have been identified, resulting in a defective or non-functional protein.
+Although the CFTR protein with the most common mutation (present in more than 80% of patients) still retains some function, cells recognize it as defective and degrade it before it is inserted into the membrane.

 Cláudia Loureiro (first author of the study) and Paulo Matos (FCT 2012 Researcher at the BioISI – Biosystems & Integrative Sciences Institute R&D Unit at the University of Lisbon)